frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 ### Reuse cache between fetches

-One of the things to consider when interleaving fetches in free programs is that the default in-memory cache won't be shared between fetch executions on diferent steps of the program.
-Look at how the message from `OneSource` that says `"Fetching 1"` is printed twice:
+One of the things to consider when interleaving fetches in free programs is that the default in-memory cache won't be shared between fetch executions on different steps of the program.
+Notice that the message from `OneSource` that says `"Fetching 1"` is printed twice:

 ```tut:book
 def program[F[_]](